 Modernly, we have come to use Nettle in tincture, hot infusions, and a wide range of delicious culinary recipes.
 I find it most interesting that Nettle emerges in early spring and is harvested at a time when our bodies need the most nourishment after winter.
 Plants have the habit of appearing when most useful and our ecological relationship is ongoing through each season of our lives.

 Detox Cleanse is a tune up tonic to move the winter Gunk out!
 Nettles is working synergistically with Cleavers, Oregon Grape Root, and Burdock to supports natural cleansing and cellular health.
-It’s a gentle nutritive and detox for healthy liver and kidney function.
-Don’t forget to drink lot of water to move the fluid along and out.
-Grab this one here:
+It's a gentle nutritive and detox for healthy liver and kidney function. don't forget to drink lot of water to move the fluid along and out.

 Lauren Ann Nichols attended The Colorado School of Clinical Herbalism and received her certificate in medical herbalism.
 She is the owner of Herbal Vice, a small batch skincare company, and grows the herbs used in her products.
 She is currently a customer service representative at WishGarden Herbs.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease, or sell any product.